MicrosoftDocs/intellicode/docs/quickstart-team-completions.md

 When you kickoff training your model for team completions:
 * We analyze your code locally.
 * We extract a summary file with metadata on your types and their usages.
-* Finally, we secure upload it to the IntelliCode service.
+* We securely upload it to the IntelliCode service and download a completions model tailored to your code.
+* Your completions are automatically shared with those who have access to your repo.

 You will see the training progress in your Visual Studio output window's IntelliCode section.
 Once the training is complete, you will be able to see your summary and the new model tailored to your code.
 You can then try writing some code using the classes/types that are particular to your repo - you should see starred suggestions for the most common cases.